 statistical and computational methods can be utilized for the

-learning, and other artificial intelligence (AI)
+learene">ning, and other artificial intelligeene">nce (AI)

-approaches.[216−221] AI can also beemployed during COVID-19
+approaches.[216−221] AI can also be employed during n class="Disease">COVID-19

 pandemics for the development of personalized medicine.[222]
 For example, Prasad and co-workers[223] developed a guide for reinforced learning

-algorithms to determineextubation time for each patient.
+algorithms to determine extubation time for each patient.
 The course

 of the treatment, evolution of symptoms, and day-to-day updates of the

-recuperation of patients can also bemonitored through artificial
+recuperation of patients can also be monitored through artificial

 intelligence algorithms.[224]
 Another prospective